twitchett/angular-audio/README.md

 Organize and manage the tunes you listen to on Soundcloud and YouTube in one location.
 A work in progress!

+This app was created because of a problem I have consistently run into over the past few years: forgetting music I've listened to and not being able to find it again.
+Ten years ago I had a local collection of mp3s on my hard drive, neatly organised in Winamp (RIP).
+Nowadays I listen almost exclusively on SoundCloud and Youtube (being a big fan of DJ sets and weird obscure tunes), and my collection is spread across a mess of playlists, favourites, links and bookmarks.
+It's not ideal.
+What I really want is something like a Winamp for my online streams...

+So this is an attempt at a solution to the problem.
+It's also a means for me to explore new technologies and sharpen my JS skills, and have some fun along the way. :)

 ## Backend

-MongoDB, Mongoose 2.4, Express 4 & Node.js 2, authentication with Passport.
+The backend is built with MongoDB, Mongoose 2.4, Express 4 and Node.js 2.
+Track objects are stored in the database, and a RESTful (almost) API is exposed that allows CRUD operations on said objects.
+Passport is used for user authentication.

 API endpoints:
-HTTP GET /api/track/:id
+- HTTP GET /api/track/:id
-HTTP POST /api/track
+- HTTP POST /api/track
-HTTP POST /api/tracks
+- HTTP POST /api/tracks
-HTTP DELETE /api/track/:id
+- HTTP DELETE /api/track/:id

-Server:
+Main file structure:
 - app.js

-Mongoose models:
 - models/
 	- user.js
 	- track.js

-Endpoints:
 - routes/
 	- api.js
+	- scservice.js

 ## Frontend